EricssonResearch/dnt/doc/notification.md

 ## Message formats

-Each notification message contains a notification-specific structure, and contains the reports sent by the different objects.
-First, the object-specific JSON messages are described, then the notification messages themselves.
+Each component of R2DTWO reports its state in the notification message in a specific structure First, the object-specific JSON messages are described, then the notification messages themselves.

 ### Object report JSONs

-* MIP report:
+* MP report:

 ```
-    "mip_name": {
+    "mp_name": {
-        "mask_signal_state": masked/unmasked,   - used by mask signaling
+        "mask_signal_state": "masked"/"unmasked",   - used by mask signaling
         "name": "mip_name",                         - the name of the sender
         "oam_octets_passed": 0,
         "oam_packets_passed": 0,
         "octets_passed": 0,
         "packets_passed": 0,
         "type": "mep_state"                         - type
     }
 ```
-  The MEP/MIP differentiates between OAM and TSN/DetNet traffic within a stream.
-Since OAM packets share fate with the normal traffic, identification at interface/parser is not possible: the statistics include both normal and OAM traffic.
+  The MEP/MIP differentiates between OAM and regular TSN/DetNet traffic received within a stream.
+Since OAM packets share fate with the normal traffic, their identification at interface/parser level is not possible: those statistics include both normal and OAM traffic.

 * Sequence generator report: